kubernetes-hy/kubernetes-hy.github.io/pages/part3/part3.md

 $ gcloud container clusters create dwk-cluster --zone=europe-north1-b
 ```

-You may lose some important running applications so if you decide to take a break during an example you may have to redo it, but everything else should be saved as a yaml file.
+Closing the cluster will also remove everything you've deployed on the cluster.
+If you decide to take a break during an example you may have to redo it.
+Thankfully we have used declarative approach so continuing progress will only require you to apply the yamls.
 </div>

 ### Persisting data in GKE ###